James-HHH/FB-Dev-Instructions/README.md

 Sample name:
 Sample text from Foo, Bar

-1. This is choice 1 and it leads to dio 2>
+1. This is choice 1 and it leads to dia 2>
 ```

 The code we just made is in Single choice.json if you wanna take a look.